 Compare this to wood filler.
 It dries out after 30-60 minutes after application, impressive, isn’t it?

 Yes, however, it takes a longer time to harden when it’s compared to a wood filler.

 Most of the wood fillers enable you to screw into it.
 The compound is mainly made out of wood fibers which are literally like wood, maybe more robust than the wood itself.

-Don’t take our word on it, and you can read what CreatorSkills has to say about drilling wood fillers.
-While the process of drilling into wood filler is pretty simple, a lot of its success comes down to if the wood filler was correctly applied and is thoroughly dried.
+Don’t take our word on it, you can read what CreatorSkills has to say about drilling wood fillers.
+While the process of drilling into wood filler is pretty simple, a lot of its success comes down to if the wood filler was correctly applied and thoroughly dried.

 How is it possible to fill large holes and gaps with wood fillers?

 Wood fillers and wood putty are built to replace the missing wood in every wooden object that needs repair and fixing.
 Scientists created this compound to ensure that people could still use wooden things that they could repair with simple steps.